mastan511/Documentation/Retrofit.md

 Lets create a new androidstudio projet with the name of **BookSearch**
 - Select the EmptyActivity

+After creating the project you should have to add the below dependencys

 In the **activity_main.xml** file you should have take a 3 views i.e
 - EditText for to enter the bookname
 - Button for to search the bookdetails